All Episodes

 That has to be interpreted.

-President Bush making a speech in Louisville on a on a wide ranging area of topics.
+President Bush making a speech in Louisville on a wide-ranging area of topics.

-And he uh he just said, he just said that Iran has made a serious miscalculation, resuming their nuclear program.
+And he just said that Iran has made a serious miscalculation resuming their nuclear program.

 And you know, President Bush doesn't huff and puff.

-We're working on the audio sound bites of Senator Kennedy arguing with Senator Hatch about subpoenaing the CAP records in the Library of Congress and uh and other things.
+We're working on the audio sound bites of Senator Kennedy arguing with Senator Hatch about subpoenaing the cap records in the Library of Congress and other things.

 The media, by the way, checked in during the break.